-- Client Number, - Care Recipient name, - Reason for refund i.e. death, transfer or left service, - Date refund was due, - Date of refund, - The reason or reasons for failure to comply, - When the noted non-compliance(s) was remedied, - The processes that are now in place to ensure future compliance.
+- client number - resident name - reason for refund i.e. death, transfer or left service - date refund was due - date of refund - the reason or reasons for failure to comply - when the noted non-compliance(s) was remedied - the processes that are now in place to ensure future compliance.